silviot/edx-platform-wiki/Draft-API-Spec.md

 ## Active Indexes [/v1/indexes/active]

+@ormsbee: Why not use a querystring param here?
+Having indexes/active as a list but indexes/{id} as a detail seems unnecessarily inconsistent.

 ### Read [GET]
 This API response only returns information about indexes with the status "active".
 Other indexes (for example, completed courses, courses still under development,